smantic/blog/content/posts/context.md

 ### Traces and Spans

-If your system is complex enough it may be useful to implement traces and spans.
+If your system is complex enough, it may be useful to implement traces and spans.
 Traces and spans give us valuable insights that are immediately apparent such as: what the call graph of our system looks like, and how long we are spending in each function.

-If you use something like lighshot you can get a very informative call graph of your trace.
+If you use something such as lighshot you can get a very informative call graph of your trace.
 {{<
     figure src="/images/trace_main.webp"
     caption="A screenshot of lightstep's very nice trace overview"